About me

 As a teen I took classes in yarn spinning, weaving and natural dyeing at The Craft Students League, taking raw sheep fleece through all the steps needed to create a brightly striped wall hanging.

-Since those earliest efforts I’ve continued to develop my color sense through quilting, felting, fabric marbling, macramÄ—, embroidery and clothing upcycling.
+Since those very early years I’ve continued to develop my color sense with quilting, wool felting, fabric marbling, macramÄ— and clothing upcycling.